Samanaan/Lang_Chain_News_Project/README.md

 ## 📰 News Query Assistant

 A custom knowledge assistant that answers news-related questions by combining OpenAI, LangChain, and a vector database (Chroma).
-Unlike a pure LLM baseline, this pipeline grounds answers in real documents, fact-checks outputs, and evaluates correctness against retrieved sources.
+Unlike a pure LLM baseline, this pipeline grounds answers in real documents, fact-checks outputs, and evaluates correctness against retrieved sources — ensuring responses are traceable, verifiable, and resistant to hallucinations.
+An evaluation framework is included to benchmark performance against a zero-shot baseline.

 ---